Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 9. Dietary supplements

-10. Add zeolite to feed
+10. Add zeolite to the feed

-So, let’s summarize:
+So, to summarize:

-Long-haired dogs with a dense undercoat (e.g. Golden Retriever, Husky): Daily brushing is ideal to prevent matting and remove loose undercoat.
+Long-haired dogs with a dense undercoat (e.g., Golden Retriever, Husky): Daily brushing is ideal to prevent matting and remove loose undercoat.

 Regular brushing ensures that the coat develops healthily and prevents loose hair from spreading around the house.